markryall/chicanery/README.md

 * monitoring a subversion repository for commit notifications
 * monitoring heroku for deployment event notification
 * monitoring more ci servers (atlassian bamboo, jetbrains team city, etc.)
-* integration with the blinky gem to control a delcom build light
 * other interesting notifier plugins or examples

 ## Contributing